AI-sandbox/gnomix/README.md

 ![Visualization of the process](doc/fig/gnomix_diagram.png)

 This repository includes a python implementation of G-Nomix, a fast, scalable, and accurate local ancestry method.
+See demo (demo.ipynb).

 G-Nomix can be used in two ways: